-The modern-day internet exposure has revolutionized different concepts with online dating through social media being one of the aspects.
-Online dating sites have grown over the years and people even finding date on kik friend finder.
-Today, it has gone mainstream and has developed to be a multi-billion industry.
+The modern-day internet exposure has revolutionized different concepts with online dating through kik friend finder being one of the aspects.
+Online dating sites have grown over the years, and today, it has gone mainstream and has developed to be a multi-billion industry.
 However, despite being such a success, the question of science and love remains unanswered.

 Finding Your Soulmate

 If you have not found love, online dating through social media is probably your go-to in the quest of landing that perfect match.
 Today, research has shown that in every five relationships, at least one began through online dating.

 The statistics reveal that the modern daters have gone over the social stigmatization that had been experienced in the previous decades.
 However, the development is not without hiccups, the main one being the science behind how online dating sites connect different individuals.

 The idea of finding a soulmate, as most online dating sites put across, has been in the spotlight.
 Online dating sites target different demographics with varying sites concentrating on specific criteria such as family matchmakers, casual hook-ups, and group dating to mention a few.
 Each criterion, however, promises to offer you a perfect partner all based on an algorithm.

 The algorithm, as the dating sites reveal, is based on what a person can or cannot do.
 The algorithm, therefore, concludes that a person is defined by what they are willing to do and not how they respond to changes.
 In an attempt to divulge the science behind the algorithm, Eli Finkel, an Associate Professor of Social Psychology at Northwestern University spearheaded a study that examined the online dating sites.